scalecube/scalecube-services/README.md

 [![Build Status](https://travis-ci.org/servicefabric/servicefabric.svg?branch=master)](https://travis-ci.org/servicefabric/servicefabric)

-Service Fabric I/O is a microservices framework for a rapid development of a distributed, resilient, reactive applications that scales.
+Service Fabric I/O is a microservices framework for the rapid development of distributed, resilient, reactive applications that scales.
 It allows a set of distributed microservices to be connected in a way that resemble a fabric when viewed collectively.
 It greatly simplifies and streamlines asynchronous programming and provides a tool-set for managing [microservices architecture](http://microservices.io/patterns/index.html).
 Service Fabric has been designed